lightray22/andromeda-desktop-clients/README.md

 Unit testing is done with catch2 and trompeloeil, which are built in-tree.
 Configure cmake with `-DTESTS_CATCH2=1` to build and run tests.

 Static analysis is done with clang-tidy and cppcheck.
 These must be installed on the system.
 Configure cmake with `-DTESTS_CLANGTIDY=1` to run clang-tidy.
 Configure cmake with `-DTESTS_CPPCHECK=1` to run cppcheck.
-Use `-DALLOW_WARNINGS=1` to allow the build to pass with warnings.  cppcheck is somewhat buggy and can be ignored with careful analysis.
+Use `-DALLOW_WARNINGS=1` to allow the build to pass with warnings.  cppcheck is somewhat buggy and warnings can be ignored after careful analysis.

 Unit tests and static analysis are both enabled in the `tools/builddev` script.

 ## Sanitizers

-`-DSANITIZE` allows building with sanitizers with GCC and Clang.
+`-DSANITIZE` allows building with sanitizers with GCC and Clang (debug builds only).
 The default is `address,leak,undefined` (AddressSanitizer, LeakSanitizer, UndefinedBehaviorSanitizer).
 Other (mutually-exclusive) options include `memory` (MemorySanitizer) (Clang only), and `thread` (ThreadSanitizer).
 See [GCC Instrumentation Options](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html) and [Google Sanitizers](https://github.com/google/sanitizers).

 These must be disabled (use `none`) to use Valgrind tools.
 LeakSanitizer does not work on AppleClang (macOS).
 No sanitizers work on musl libc (Alpine Linux).